 Week 3: Contextual Rules

-- Add amount-based and time-based rules
+- Add amount-based rules for large purchases

 - Handle special cases (ATMs, transfers, fees)